lorainecastro/advanced-encryption-standard/README.md

 - [**Font Awesome**](https://fontawesome.com) – Icons for password visibility toggle and lock branding

 All dependencies are loaded via CDN – no build tools or installation required.

+## Default Secret Key
+For quick testing, the tool comes pre-filled with the secret key `lorainecastro-secretKey`.
+Feel free to change it to anything you like.